why do i code?

 test_dot = vec:dot(vec2:new(3, 3))

-The language uses a custom bytecode and vm that I implemented based on the one in Crafting Interpreters, which I optimized heavily.
-During this optimization, I rewrote the vm to move away from the C++ class based implementation that I previously used and returned to the land of C, which, in my opinion, turns out to be much nicer and easier to write bytecode interpreters in, anyway.
+the language uses a custom bytecode and VM that i implemented based on the one in crafting interpreters, which i optimized heavily. during this optimization, i rewrote the VM to move away from the C++ class based implementation that i previously used and returned to the land of C, which, in my opinion, turns out to be much nicer and easier to write interpreters in, anyway.

-Unlike the implementation in Crafting Interpreters, I adapted the vm from my original tree-walk interpreter.
-This means that my compiler works in stages, instead of the CI implementation which lexed, parsed, and compiled the source file in one step.
-The compiler works remarkably similarly to the tree-walk interpreter as a result, working recursively down the tree of nodes.
-However, instead of running the code, it spits out bytecode, an example of which can be seen below.
+unlike the implementation in crafting interpreters, i adapted the VM from my original tree-walk interpreter. this means that my compiler works in stages, instead of the crafting interpreters implementation which lexed, parsed, and compiled the source file in one step. the compiler works remarkably similarly to the tree-walk interpreter as a result, working recursively down the tree of nodes. however, instead of running the code, it spits out bytecode, an example of which can be seen below.

 0000 lit_16